Reflections on God's Presence in Communion

 Spiritual Sacrifices

-There are different kinds of spiritual sacrifices explicitly articulated in the NT, albeit non-exhaustive, broad-sweeping, and seemingly in tandem with the fruit of the Spirit.
+There are different kinds of spiritual sacrifices explicitly articulated in the NT, albeit non-exhaustive, but broad-sweeping and seemingly in tandem with the fruit of the Spirit.

-As I already mentioned, Paul echoes the words of Peter and urges believers “to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.”
-(Romans 12 :1) But he also tells us the Romans the way to discern what is an acceptable sacrifice before God.
+As I already mentioned, Paul echoes the words of Peter and urges us as believers to present our physical bodies as a living sacrifice, holy and acceptable to God, as our proper spiritual worship (Romans 12:1).
+But he also tells us the Romans the way to discern what is an acceptable sacrifice before God.
 “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.” (v.2) We are to be conformed to Christ’s image, in body and soul, in humility and reverence, to discern acceptable spiritual sacrifices.
 In other words, not only is a believer’s body a sacrifice but our faith, too, is a sacrificial offering to God:

 Even if I am to be poured out as a drink offering upon the sacrificial offering of your faith, I am glad and rejoice with you all.